GreyPoupon24/Capacitance-meter/README.md

 # Capacitance-meter
 This is a capacitance meter made on a breadboard.
-More information is included in the files.
+More information is included in the capacitance_meter_information.txt file.

 Link to a video demo of the capacitance meter